Written by Kyle Buchanan

 How often: This will depend on how badly you are experiencing symptoms.
 Daily use is okay during allergy season, but if symptoms diminish you can back off to a few times a week.
 Afterwards, take a break.
 You don’t want to be flushing out daily long term!

 Get moving for 30 seconds a few times a day.
-Running on the spot, jumping jacks, taking the stairs - this increases blood flow in the body, promoting the removal of the allergens so they don’t stagnate as much.
-The adrenaline boost also helps clear things out.
+Running on the spot, jumping jacks, taking the stairs - this increases blood flow in the body along with a feel-good adrenaline boost.

 Bonus: you’ll feel more energized doing this too!